 “You are so wrong if you think Yoga is about what’s going on in this room.
 About bending, stretching, breathing, sweating on this yoga mat.
 Yoga is about whether or not you can keep this breath, slow, nonreactive breathing through your nose, when somebody flips you off on the freeway in L.A. and you keep that breath and you don’t fall into that.” ~ Rev. Ed.
 Bacon

-Various paths of yoga have been created to help us achieve this union.
-But where exactly did they come from?
-Although the dates of origin are controversial, the science of yoga stems back to the ancient texts written by Patanjali, known as the Yoga Sutras.
-This ancient text outlines an 8-limb path that forms the core structure of Yoga, a guide to a way of living that surprisingly doesn’t contain a single asana within it.
+Various paths of yoga have been created to help us achieve this union, but where exactly did they come from?
+Although the dates of origin are controversial, the science of yoga stems back to the ancient texts written by Patanjali known as the Yoga Sutras.
+This ancient text outlines an 8-limb path that forms the core structure of yoga—a guide to a way of living that surprisingly doesn’t contain a single asana within it.
 Rather, each branch is designed to help us live a more disciplined life, to learn how to still the mind and to merge into oneness with the Universe.

-Universal codes for morality that include ahimsa (compassion for all living things), satya (truthfulness), asteya (non-stealing), brahmacharya (sense control), aparigraha (neutralizing the desire to control or hoard).
+Universal codes for morality that include ahimsa (compassion for all living things), satya (truthfulness), asteya (non-stealing), brahmacharya (sense control), and aparigraha (neutralizing the desire to control or hoard).